svrana/vranix.com/content/posts/nix-devshells.md

       },
 ```

-I've abbreviated it, but you can see the git sha that of the nixpkgs repo to which
+I've abbreviated it, but you can see the git sha of the nixpkgs repo to which we are
-we are pinned. nixpkgs (https://github.com/nixpkgs) is the repo that holds our dependencies (and 80k+
+pinned. nixpkgs (https://github.com/nixpkgs) is the repo that holds our dependencies (and
-software packages for nix) and the instructions of how to build them for the nix package
+80k+ software packages for nix) and the instructions of how to build them for the nix
-manager.
+package manager.

 ## Faster